Powerwoody/DS838/README.md

 # Recipe Generator project

 A full-stack web application for generating and saving personalized recipes.
+A fun project to deepen my understanding of web development.

 ## Tech Stack: